earthlab/earthlab.github.io/_posts/python/2016-07-26-get-slope-aspect-from-digital-elevation-model.md

 ## Compute and plot slope and aspect

-We can use the `rd.TerrainAttribute` function to compute slope and aspect for each pixel.
-Note that there are multiple ways to represent the slope values.
-See https://richdem.readthedocs.io/en/latest/python_api.html#richdem.TerrainAttribute for more options.
+You can use the `rd.TerrainAttribute` function to compute slope and aspect for each pixel.
+Note that there are multiple ways to represent the slope values. <a href="https://richdem.readthedocs.io/en/latest/python_api.html#richdem.TerrainAttribute" target="_blank">Read the richdem docs for more options.</a>

-To visualize slope and aspect, we can use the `rdShow` function.
+To visualize slope and aspect, you can use the `rdShow` function.

 ```python